JetBrains/guide/site/go/tips/guidelines-with-junie/index.md

 ---
 date: 2025-04-30
-title: "Setting up Project Guidelines for Go App using Junie"
+title: "Setting Up Project Guidelines for a Go App Using Junie"
-subtitle: "example"
+subtitle: "Creating Project Rules and Structure for a Go Application"
 topics:
   - learn-junie
   - go